slangenbach/notes/introduction_to_langgraph.md

   - Use `trim_messages` to reduce the number of messages send to the model
   - Alternatively, create a summary of the conversation after n messages, trim all but the last two messages and continue

+### Memory

+- Think about memory in the context of an agent in three dimensions:
+  - Semantic: Facts about a user
+  - Episodic: Past agent actions
+  - Procedural: Instructions
+- Semantic memory can be implemented by persisting data in an (external) data store, i.e. a table in a database
+- Episodic memory can be implemented via passing prior conversation history to the agent as context
+- Procedural memory can be implemented via system prompts
+- Threads are similar to short-term memory.
+They store conversation history between user and agent in a single session via **checkpointers**.
+The user can come back to the session and the history will be preserved
+- Alternatively, we can mimic long-term memory by using **stores**.
+Long-term-memory is available *across** sessions and is well suited to save and retrieve general user information
+- Memory may be implemented as a profile (single, key-value store of facts about the user) or as a collection (list of facts about the user)
+- Check out `InMemoryStore` to get started.
+Further, try creating and updating memory by calling `.with_structured_output` and passing the a schema for the (user) profile we want to create
+**plus** the message history.
+Also check out [trustcall][4] which solves reliability and performance issues with the former approach (use *enable_inserts=True* when working with collections).
+- We can update memory in- or out-of-process

 ### Human-in-the-loop (HITL)

 - HITL can be used for approval, e.g. before calling tools, debugging and editing graph state